luxfi/docs/network/docs/tooling/cli-guides/validate-subnets.md

 ---
-tags: [Tooling, Lux-CLI]
+tags: [Tooling, Lux CLI]
 description: This page demonstrates how to configure nodes to validate a Lux Subnet.
-Validation via Lux-CLI is currently only supported on Testnet.
+Validation via Lux CLI is currently only supported on Testnet.
-pagination_label: Configure Nodes to Validate a Subnet with Lux-CLI
+pagination_label: Configure Nodes to Validate a Subnet with Lux CLI
 sidebar_label: Validate a Subnet
 sidebar_position: 5
 ---

-# Configure a Node to Validate a Subnet with Lux-CLI
+# Configure a Node to Validate a Subnet with Lux CLI

 This page demonstrates how to configure nodes to validate a Lux Subnet.
-Validation via Lux-CLI is currently only supported on Testnet.
+Validation via Lux CLI is currently only supported on Testnet.

 :::warning